-- The graph below shows daily total precipitation data from St. John's International Airport weather station and the daily average stage (Figure 7).
-Please note that the stage data in this report is raw data.
+- The graph below shows daily total precipitation data from St. John's International Airport weather station and the daily average stage (Figure 7). - Precipitation data is not available for the January 17 to January 19 period as a record snowstorm interfered with recording instruments. - Please note that the stage data in this report is raw data.
 It has not been corrected for backwater effect.
 WSC is responsible for QA/QC of water quantity data.
 Corrected data can be obtained upon request to WSC. - Stage (and streamflow) usually varies significantly throughout a deployment period in Leary's Brook.